Classically Emulated Digital Quantum Simulation of the Schwinger Model with Topological Term via Adiabatic State

 \section{Estimation of systematic errors}

-Here we explain how we estimate systematic errors due to the approximations in the adiabatic process shown in the main text.
+Here we explain how we estimate systematic errors shown in the main text.
 A VEV of an operator $\mathcal{O}$ is defined by

-where in this appendix we denote ground state of a system under consideration by $|0\rangle$.
+where here we denote ground state of a system under consideration by $|0\rangle$.
 Suppose we would like to find an approximation of this quantity by using an adiabatic preparation of the vacuum as in the main text.
 Let us denote the approximate vacuum obtained in this way as $|0_A \rangle$.
 Then we approximate the VEV \eqref{eq:VEV} by

 which is generically different from the true VEV.
 The state $|0_A \rangle$ can be expanded as

 where $|n\rangle $ is the $n$-th excited state of the full Hamiltonian $H$ of the system.
 If we take the adiabatic time $T$ and the number of steps $M$ in the Suzuki-Trotter decomposition sufficiently large, then we expect $|c_0|\simeq 1 \gg |c_{n\neq 0}|$ and $|0_A \rangle$ is almost the true vacuum.